blad/computerscience.io/posts/2013-12-10-dynamic-programming-problem-formulation.markdown

 $w$ is an array that holds weight, where each index, $w_i$ corresponds to the weight of item $i$.

-$C$ is the overall capacity contraint of our knapsack.
+$C$ is the overall capacity constraint of our knapsack.

-So the idea is to choose a subset of the items whose sum of weights is less than our capacity constraint and whos value is as large as possible.
+So the idea is to choose a subset of the items whose sum of weights is less than our capacity constraint and who\'s value is as large as possible.
 To use an analogy, imagine being in a cave with treasure and being able to only carry 50 pounds, but you know everything has a different worth {a.k.a. benefit/profit}
 you can derive, so you must pack your knapsack such that you can carry it and achieve maximum profit.

-To make this a dynamic programming problem we must find a reccurrance.
+To make this a dynamic programming problem we must find a recurrence.
 $K_{i,\ j} = \left\{
      \begin{array} \\
        0 & : if\ i = 0 \\